https://webassign.org

 Free-Response ( 1.0 marks) Whole-Paper View Save Problem

-A large spool of rope rolls on the ground with the end of 5(6ao i z9upqathe rope lying on the top edge of the spool.
+A large spool of rope rolls on the ground with the end of the rope lying or; p50kvhl)nl n the top edge of the spool.
 A person grabs the end of the rope and walks a distance L, holding onto it, Fig. 8–50.
 The spool rolls behind the person without slipping.
 What length of rope unwinds from the spool?
-How far does the spool’s center of maapqi(o 9 6azu5ss move?
+How far )0 5;pkhrnvll does the spool’s center of mass move?

 Correct Answer: